 - Impressions – The number of times your content appears in search of a given keyword.

 - CTR – Click Through Rate of Clicks over Impressions

 - Average position – The average position of a search query in different Google pages.
 For instance, you are ranking #1 in the US and #3 in the for a given keyword UK, the average position is #2.

 The Search Console reports inside Google Analytics provide insights that aren’t available using Google Analytics alone.

 Start by using the reports to identify areas that you can improve.
-Once you’re optimizing your content you can use them to check your progress.
-Look for search queries and landing pages where you’ve increased the CTR improved your average position and increased clicks coming through to your website.
+Once you’re optimizing your content, you can use them to check your progress.
+Look for search queries and landing pages where you’ve increased the CTR improved your average position, and increased clicks coming through to your website.

-What are your favourite Google Analytics data for your eCommerce content marketing strategy?
+What are your favorite Google Analytics data for your eCommerce content marketing strategy?
 If you don’t use analytics, how do you gauge your success?
 Add your opinions and advice in the comments section now.